-- Types 1-3: Mainly localized on the back of the fingers and hands as well as on the sides of the extremities (e.g. back of the upper arm, sides of the fingers), on the capillitium, in the face (especially eyebrows, nasolabial folds), more rarely also on the trunk.
-Bending-sided (axillary) localization is also detectable.
+Type 1-3: Mainly localized on fingers and backs of hands as well as on the extensor sides of extremities (e.g. backs of upper arms, extensor sides of fingers), on the capillitium, on the face (especially eyebrows, nasolabial folds), more rarely also on the trunk.
+Localization on the flexor (axillary) side is also detectable.

-- Type 4: Located mainly on the knees and elbows.
+Type 4: V.a. localized on knees and elbows.

-- Type 5: Located mainly on the hands and feet.
+Type 5: Localized mainly on the hands and feet.

 Clinical featuresThis section has been translated automatically.

-Initial symptoms: Densely packed, follicular, keratotic, red to reddish-brownish (orange-red), pinhead-sized, pointed papules with central, conical or crater-shaped dropping keratosis.
-Pronounced especially on the back of the fingers and hands as well as the extensor sides of the extremities.
+Initial symptoms: Dense, follicular, keratotic, red to red-brownish (orange-red), pinhead-sized, pointed papules with central, conical or cratered keratosis.

-Pityriasis rubra pilaris type 2 and 3: Types 2 and 3 are morphologically not different from the classic adult type.
+Pityriasis rubra pilaris types 2 and 3: Types 2 and 3 are not morphologically different from the classic adult type.